Learn more about Calorease with FBCx by reading the answers to the most commonly asked questions.

 Unlike other weight management products, Calorease binds to the fat in food so that it will not be digested by the enzymes in your small intestine.
 No messy side effects such as explosive diarrhea and anal leakage that are common with some pharmaceutical products have been observed in clinical studies with Calorease.

 What happens if Calorease is taken with a fat-free meal?

 If a meal contains no fat, then there is no need to take Calorease with FBCx.
 Otherwise there may be intestinal upset or flatulence.

 Is Calorease safe?

-The FDA has designated the GRAS (Generally Recognized As Safe) status to FBCx α-cyclodextrin, the fiber ingredient in Calorease.
+The FDA has designated the GRAS (Generally Recognized As Safe) status to FBCx alpha-cyclodextrin, the fiber ingredient in Calorease.

 How long can I take Calorease?

-You can take Calorease as long as you like.
-As a dietary fiber product, Calorease with FBCx is not absorbed into your body hence there is no concern about developing a tolerance.
+Calorease has not been subjected to long-term studies.
+As a dietary fiber, most of Calorease with FBCx is not absorbed into your body, and there are no concerns about toxicity or tolerance.
 If you reach your weight management goals, you may wish to lower your intake or just take it during dietary indiscretions, like holiday meals.

 Does Calorease just stay in your digestive tract and get excreted or does some get digested?